-Intramural Calendar and Handbook is published by the Department of Intramural Sports and Recreative Services.
-It provides information on recreational sports activities on campus and is available at the IM West or IM Circle.
+Intramural Calendar and Handbook is published by Intramural Sports and Recreative Services.
+It provides information on recreational sports activities on campus and is available at all IM buildings.

-Placement Manual is a publication of the Placement Services (see Employment).
+Placement Manual is published by Career Development and Placement Services (see Employment).
 The manual is a must for any student beginning a job search or considering career alternatives.
-You can pick up a copy in The Placement Services Career Information Center, Room 6 Student Services.
+Copies are available in the Career Information Center, Room 6 Student Services.
 (See next listing also.)

-Placement Services Bulletin is published once a week during the regular school year.
+Career Development and Placement Services Bulletin is published weekly during the academic year.
 It announces opportunities to interview with employers visiting the campus.
-Copies are sent to every residence hall, University housing unit, fraternity, sorority, and co-op.
+Copies are sent to every University housing unit, fraternity, sorority, and co-op.
 Copies are also available at 113 Student Services each Thursday after 1:00 p.m.